AM172-ce/Yolov9-on-VisDrone-dataset/README.md

 # Yolov9-on-VisDrone-dataset
-This a simple comparison and benefits of the pre-trained weights model vs the random weights model
+This is a simple comparison and benefits of the pre-trained weights model vs the random weights model

 ##### Project members: